 Making rules and their implementation is always useful.
 Let your children recognize that you are the only guardian who will take care of them, feed them, bring them up, clothe them and educate them as well.
 Once the kids accept reality, they will become confident and goal-oriented.
 You have to fill the space of the missing parent, either he or she, and breed your kids just like other kids and their friends.
 Give them all that they expect.
 You are the mother and father of your kids to take all the responsibilities.

 If you are a busy person and can’t remove time during the whole week, dedicate your weekends to your kids.
 Talk to them, communicate with them to explore their problems and pursuits, share some memorable time with them and let them don’t miss the departed parent.
 Buying gifts for special occasions, making their favorite foods and moving out to eat out will be exemplary steps in fostering the kid right way

 Keep Your Teens Busy

-Providing teens with some business are helpful to save them from engaging in dangerous activities.
+Providing teens with some business is helpful to save them from engaging in dangerous activities.
 Let your kids relax and enjoy with their friends.
-Allow them to go on with their peers out and participate in sports and gaming.
-If the kid is old enough to do a job, let him/her do to earn money and become independent.
+Allow them to go on with their peers and participate in sports and gaming.
+If the kid is old enough to do a job, let him/her do it to earn money and become independent.
 Keeping kids busy is an exquisite idea to provide them with some real chores.

 Be Attentive to Your Teens

 Your kids have lost a parent, and they need a person in the form of parents who fulfills the responsibilities of both, and you are that person.
 Be compassionate and kind to your teens when it comes to listening to them and paying attention.
 Proper attention will make them more confident rather than feeling alone.
 Never let your kids run away from your world otherwise you will have to regret the whole of your life.
-Listen to them, fulfill their needs and provide them with what they need.
+Listen to them, fulfill their needs, and provide them with what they need.